ajitsingh98/Data-Science-Interview-Questions-Answers/support_vector_machines.md

 ---

-1. What is the main limitation of maximal margin classifier?
+Q. What is the main limitation of maximal margin classifier?

 <details><summary><b>Answer</b></summary>